Safeguarding and Child Protection Policy

 - Staff will inform the DSL and record the allegation, but will not investigate it

-- The DSL will contact the local authority and follow its advice, as well as the police if the allegation involves a potential criminal offence
+- The DSL will liaise with Children and Families, Contact Swindon and follow its advice, as well as the police if the allegation involves a potential criminal offence

 The DSL will put a risk assessment and support plan into place for all children involved – both the child(ren) who experience the abuse and the child(ren) against whom the allegation has been made – with a named trusted adult they can talk to if needed